nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `add n/Song Si Mew c/W08 p/10110011 t/Japanese`
+- `add n/Song Si Mew c/W08 p/10110011`
+  - Successfully adds new student `Song Si Mew` from class `W08` and phone number `10110011` successfully.
+- `add n/SONG SI MEW c/W08 p/10110011`
+  - Returns `This student already exists in the address book`
 - `add n/Aaron Tan c/G12 p/11110011 t/Trivial t/CS `
+  - Successfully adds new student `Aaron Tan` from class `G12`, phone number `11110011`, tags `Trivial` and `CS` successfully.
+- `add n/Beh Wen Jie c/ p/`
+  - Returns `Student's class names cannot be empty and should be alphanumeric`
+- `add n/Beh Wen Jie c/S09 p/###`
+  - Returns `Phone numbers should only contain numbers, and it should be at least 3 digits long`

-### Listing all persons : `list`
+### Listing all students: `list`

-Shows a list of all persons in the address book.
+Shows a list of all students in the address book.

 Format: `list`

 ![List](images/List.png)

-### Editing a person : `edit`
+### Editing a student: `edit`

-Edits an existing person in the address book.
+Edits an existing student in the address book.

-Format: `edit INDEX [n/ NAME] [p/ PHONE] [c/ STUDENT CLASS] [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [c/CLASS] [t/TAG]…​`

-- Edits the person at the specified `INDEX`.
+- Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
-- You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- You can remove all the student’s tags by typing `t/` without specifying any tags after it.

 ![Edit](images/Edit.png)

 Examples:

+- `edit 1 c/A11 p/91234567`
-- `edit 1 c/ 4L` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+  - Edits the class and phone number of the 1st student to be `A11` and `91234567` respectively.
+- `edit 2`
+  - Returns `At least one field to edit must be provided.`

 ### Grouping students together: `group`

 Groups students together.

-Format: `group [g/GROUPNAME] [s/STUDENTNAME]…​`
+Format: `group g/GROUPNAME s/STUDENTNAME [s/STUDENTNAME]…​`

-- Only exact name matches will be added
-- Only the name is searched.
-- Only one student is added at a time.
+- `GROUPNAME` must be alphanumeric and allows whitespace.
+- `STUDENTNAME` must match exactly (case-insensitive).
+- Group is successfully created only if all student names match.

 ![Group](images/Group.png)

 Examples:

-- If the addressgroup contains `Bob` and `Tom`
+If the addressgroup contains `Alice Pauline` and `Benson Meier`,
+- `group g/Study Group 1 s/alice pauline s/benson meier`
-- `group g/StudyGroup1 s/Bob s/Tom` groups `Bob` and `Tom`
+  - Successfully groups `Alice Pauline` and `Benson Meier` into `StudyGroup1`.
-- `group g/StudyGroup1 s/Bo` returns `No students found!`<br>
+- `group g/Study Group 2 s/ali`
+  - Returns `The following students could not be found: ali`

 ### Locating persons by name: `find`